 Taryn only nodded in response and merely continued to look up at the mansion from what she could see there were two floors or perhaps there were three, but it was hard to tell from where they were.
 She could only imagen what the whole grounds looked like.
 Getting lost would be incredibly easy if one wasn’t careful.

 This seemed to draw her from her thoughts.
 “Huh?
 Oh, sorry.
-Yeah it looks amazing, it’s beautiful even.”
+Yeah it looks amazing.”
 Taryn said softly with a faint smile.
 But this only caused worry to bloom in Rachael’s chest.
 Something was wrong.

 Rachael followed suite, but still giving a cautious look to her friend.